 - It is your responsibility to undertake your own due diligence in advance of applying for an opportunity.

 - You should explicitly ask your employer when applying for, or are offered a role, whether they expect King’s to complete any documentation so you can undertake the role.

 - You should clarify whether the role will be available to you should you cease to be a student for all or part of the opportunity.

-- You should clarify whether your employer requires you to undertake the opportunity for credit related to your course, or as part of a course of study.
-Where this is not the case, you will be unable to pursue the opportunity.
+- You should clarify whether you're hoping to undertake the opportunity for credit as part of your course, or simply as an extra-curricular endeavour.
+If it is a contractual requirement of your employer to undertake the opportunity for credit related to your course, or as part of a course of study, but this is not possible on your programme, you will be unable to pursue the opportunity.

 - Your employer should be aware of our own Agreement and that this is the only documentation we are able to sign, so you are not disappointed by not then being able to fulfil the opportunity.